dmbarbour/glas/docs/GlasCLI.md

 The glas executable first compiles the referenced module into a structured value.
 Initially, we'll recognize `glas:(app:Application, ...)`, i.e. the compiled output of a ".glas" module that defines 'app'.
 The Application type is itself a structured value representing a [namespace](GlasNamespaces.md) of methods.
 At this point, the methods have been compiled to an intermediate language, a Lisp-like [abstract assembly](AbstractAssembly.md).
 AST constructor methods and system methods (`%*` and `sys.*` by convention) are left abstract to be implemented by the runtime.

 The default interpretation is a [transaction loop](GlasApps.md).
-The runtime will evaluate 'start' once, then 'step' repeatedly until the application halts, each in a separate transaction.
-The runtime may also recognize interfaces such as 'http' or 'gui' and implicitly implement an HTTP service or GUI user agent.
+In addition to evaluating the 'step' transaction forever, the runtime may recognize interfaces such as 'http' or 'gui' and implicitly implement an HTTP service or GUI user agent.

-Alternative interpretations may be indicated by defining 'flag' methods in the namespace.
-Initially, we'll recognize 'run-mode-loop' which indicates the default interpretation, and 'run-mode-staged' to support user-defined languages on the command line.
-Any unrecognized 'run-mode-\*' flag should raise an error.
+An alternative interpretation may be indicated by defining `settings.mode`.
+The main alternative is a staged application.

 ### Staged Applications

-Staged applications are indicated by defining 'run-mode-staged'.
-The definition is irrelevant.
-When recognized, the runtime will instead interpret the application as a language module.
-That is, it should define `compile : SourceCode -> ModuleValue` and the only available effect is to load modules (`sys.load`).
+A staged application will be interpreted as a language module.
+That is, it should define `compile : SourceCode -> ModuleValue` and the only observable effect is to load modules (`sys.load`).

         glas --run StagedApp Args To App Constructor -- Args To Next Stage